- Here’s our quick pro tip for picking thickness planers

 Planers can have one to three blades.
 You can generally expect more efficient performance from planers with more blades, as they can remove more material in a single pass.

-They also tend to last longer before they need to be sharpened.
+Moreover, they tend to last longer before they need to be sharpened.
 This is a definite plus, as sharpening is a time-consuming and tedious process.
 Unless you just buy new blades, to keep perfect cuts.

 4. Look at the rated motor size.